Sexual Harm Response Procedure (Students)

 1. If a student discloses sexual harm to a staff member of the University, the staff member should refer to the guideline for making a referral to appropriate support services.
 This includes guidance to listen, refer and support in a confidential manner.
 Let the person know they can seek support from Student Equity and Inclusion on the options available to them.

-2. People have a choice to report or not.
+2. People have a choice to report or not, unless mandatory reporting is required by law.
 Your role as a first responder is to provide immediate emotional support and referral to appropriate services.

 3. If you believe there is a risk of harm to other students or staff you can make a de-identified disclosure to Student Equity and Inclusion who will advise further.